HPS209 - Cross Cultural and Indigenous Psychology

 Students will on average spend 150 hours over the trimester undertaking the teaching, learning and assessment activities for this unit.

-1 x 2 hour seminar (campus) per fortnight
+1 x 2 hour on-campus seminar per fortnight

 This unit is available to students doing any course in the university